Assassin's Creed Valhalla: Dawn of Ragnarök

 After Odin and Frigg's son Baldr is kidnapped by the Muspelheim warlord Surtr, the two travel to Svartalfheim amid the Muspel's invasion to rescue him.
 Odin fights Surtr, but is defeated, and Frigg is killed by Surtr's wife Sinmara.
 Left for dead, Odin is saved by the dwarves who have taken shelter from the invasion.
 Seeking a way to defeat Surtr, Odin rescues the dwarf leader Ivaldi from Surtr's son Glod and kills the latter in combat.
 Odin later fights Surtr's daughter Eysa, hoping to use her to bargain for Baldr's life.
 Although she escapes, Odin learns of a powerful relic called Salakar that Surtr seeks for himself.
 Odin retrieves the Salakar before Surtr can and obtains Eysa's allegiance.

 Sinmara agrees to trade Baldr for the Salakar.
 However, at the exchange, Baldr is revealed to be a jötunn in disguise.
 Odin pursues Sinmara and finds the real Baldr, already dead.
 Sinmara kills Eysa for her betrayal before being slain by a grieving Odin.
 Odin then goes after Surtr and manages to defeat him using the Salakar, avenging his son.
 He returns to Ivaldi to inform him of his victory, but is greeted by Hyrrokin, who warns him that Surtr's death has started the Ragnarök.
 Odin vows to survive it, even if not in his current body.

+The Forgotten Saga

+After Baldr's apparent death, Odin travels to Niflheim in order to demand its ruler Hel to resurrect him.
+Every time he is killed during his journey, he returns to the beginning.
+Eventually, Odin reaches Hel's fortress Helheim and defeats her in combat.
+Hel then transports Odin to Baldr, who reveals that he orchestrated his own death in order to survive Ragnarök.
+Odin is sent back to the beginning with no memory of their reunion and vows to keep trying to bring Baldr back.